alltiptop/decloud-pastebin/README.md

-# Light web app for getting image of code snippets
+# Web app for getting image of code snippets

 ## Site: